Shiori Itō: Sexual assault lawsuit

-While interning at Thomson Reuters, Itō was at an izakaya in Ebisu, Shibuya with Noriyuki Yamaguchi, a prominent TV journalist and acquaintance of then-Japanese Prime Minister Shinzo Abe.
-She became intoxicated and was told to go back to the hotel where she alleges, Yamaguchi raped her.
-Yamaguchi denied the allegation, saying they had consensual intercourse.
-She said her experience with Japan's legal system showed her that victims of sex crimes were undermined and ignored.
+While interning at Thomson Reuters in 2015, Itō was at an izakaya (casual bar) in Ebisu, Shibuya with Noriyuki Yamaguchi, a prominent television journalist and acquaintance of the Japanese prime minister Shinzo Abe.
+She was drugged and was taken back to the hotel where, she alleged, Yamaguchi raped her.
+Despite security footage from the hotel showing that Itō appeared to be incapacitated and needed Yamaguchi's assistance to cross the hotel lobby, he denied the allegation, saying that she had agreed to consensual intercourse.

+Itō said her experience with Japan's legal system showed her that victims of sex crimes were undermined and ignored.
 She called for the Japanese parliament to update Japan's laws regarding rape, which were over a century old.
-She explains how she could not get information on which hospital provides rape kits without going through a preliminary interview in person.
-When she went to the police, she was discouraged from filing a report, and informed her career would be ruined for no reason if she did this.
-She was told she did not act like a victim and had to be interviewed by several officers, including one who made her reenact the rape with a dummy while he took pictures.
-Although they initially said they would arrest Yamaguchi, the case and charges were unexpectedly dropped.
+Itō explained how she could not get information on which hospital provides rape kits without going through a preliminary interview in person.
+When she went to the police, she was discouraged from filing a report, and was informed her career would be ruined if she did.
+Itō was told she did not act like a victim and had to be interviewed by several officers, including one who made her re-enact the rape with a dummy while he took pictures.
+Although the police initially said they would arrest Yamaguchi, the case and charges were unexpectedly dropped.
 Itō then went to the media, but no one would take her story.
-When she spoke about the experience at a press conference, she made national news and immediately started receiving negative backlash, hate mail, and threats.
+When she spoke about the experience at a press conference, she made national news and immediately started receiving backlash, hate mail, and threats.
 She has subsequently become the face of the Me Too movement in Japan.

 The journalist's move was called bold by many because of Japan's history when it comes to addressing issues such as rape.
-“Women journalists face severe consequences for raising their voice and we support Shiori’s move to approach this legally in one of the landmark cases in Japan and the world,” The Coalition For Women In Journalism's founding director, Kiran Nazish, said.
+The founding director of The Coalition For Women In Journalism, Kiran Nazish, said, "Women journalists face severe consequences for raising their voice and we support Shiori’s move to approach this legally in one of the landmark cases in Japan and the world."